Introduction: CMD Tricks

 Step 7: Change Name

-If your bored with what the beggining name you can change that.
+If you're bored with the beginning name you can change that.

 Step 8: Clear All Commands